xiangbuddha/Xiang/test/edit-me.md

 ### Third Law
 A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.

+### Fourth Law
+Robots should never try to be human

 ___

 👉 What is the Fourth Law of Robotics?
 (Feel free to make up something silly.)
 Write it on the next line.
+Robots should never try to be human

 👉 Create a heading that says "Fourth Law of Robotics."